Behaviour support practitioner in Melbourne: From nursing and mental health to PBS, meet Karan Singh

 My favourite bit!
 For me, it hasn’t been words or gestures of “thank you”, but a look in the eye of clients, family and carers which acknowledges the work we have put in.
 Being able to see a person enjoy simple gestures is just priceless.
 Something about giving back is so powerful.

-How has your work in mental health prepared you for a career in Positive Behaviour Support?
+How has your work in mental health prepared you for a career as a behaviour support practitioner?

 My previous roles in the field of mental health have been very similar to Positive Behaviour Support, but only in very, very acute settings such as when working in the Crisis Assessment and Treatment Team, PACER, Mental Health Inpatient Units and emergency department.
 I have always been passionate about learning about people and their needs and using that knowledge to implement positive changes in a person’s life.